tdeekens/flopflip/readme.md

 );
 ```

-or with Function as a Child
+or with Function as a Child (FaaC) which is always invoked with an `isFeatureEnabled` argument:

 ```js
 const UntoggledComponent = () => <h3>{'At least there is a fallback!'}</h3>;